CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/L-commands.md

 Configures the access credentials for all switches that you plan to manage with the NetQ lifecycle management feature.
 One set of credentials can be defined.
 Choose between basic SSH authentication using a username and password or SSH public/private key authentication.
 You must have sudoer permission to properly configure switches when using the SSH Key method.

 {{<notice tip>}}
-The default credentials for Cumulus Linux have changed from cumulus/CumulusLinux! to cumulus/cumulus for releases 4.2 and later.
+The default credentials for Cumulus Linux have changed from <!-- vale off -->cumulus/CumulusLinux!<!-- vale on --> to cumulus/cumulus for releases 4.2 and later.
 For details, read <a href="https://docs.cumulusnetworks.com/cumulus-linux/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts/">Cumulus Linux User Accounts</a>.
 {{</notice>}}

 ### Syntax